Healthdirect Free Australian health advice you can count on.

 Breast augmentation (breast implants)

-Women undergo breast implant surgery for many reasons.
-Learn about the procedure and the questions to ask.
+Women may have breast implant surgery for cosmetic or medical reasons.
+Learn about breast implants and some questions to ask your doctor.

 Breast checks to detect breast cancer